Autocorrect in the Process of Translation -- Multi-task Learning Improves Dialogue Machine Translation: Related Work

-\textbf{Robust Training} Since the popularity of deep learning, it has been deeply affected by noisy issues.
-Many efforts \cite{li2017robust, sperber2017toward, vaibhav2019improving,yang2020towards} focus on data augmentation methods and alleviates the problem by adding synthetic noise data to the training set.
+Neural models have been usually affected by noisy issues.
+Many efforts \cite{li2017robust, sperber2017toward, vaibhav2019improving,yang2020towards} focus on data augmentation to alleviate the problem by adding synthetic noise to the training set.
 However, generating noise has always been a challenge, as natural noise is always more diversified than artificially constructed noise \cite{belinkov2018synthetic, anastasopoulos2019analysis, anastasopoulos2019neural}.